jpdevspace/Hangman_Node_CLI/README.md

 ## Instructions

+Guess the animal.
 In the Node command line you'll be prompted for a letter to try to guess the word.
 You have 10 tries.